dougdotcon/ReactiveCosmoMapper/THE_REACTIVE_UNIVERSE_PAPER.md

 ## 5. Conclusion

 The **Reactive Universe** simulation suite provides strong evidence that Dark Matter is unnecessary.
 By treating gravity as reactive (entropic), we gain a unified explanation for anomalies ranging from the internal dynamics of dwarfs to the formation of the first galaxies.
-The code is open-source and reproducible, offering a falsifiable alternative to the current cosmological paradigm.
+## References

+1. Verlinde, E. (2016). *Emergent Gravity and the Dark Universe*.
+SciPost Phys.
+2.  **Fulber, D. (2025). *Information as Geometry*.
+Submitted to Class.
+Quant.
+Grav.**
+3. Lelli, F., et al. (2016). *The SPARC Galaxy Database*.
+AJ.
+4. Planck Collaboration (2018). *Planck 2018 results.
+VI.
+Cosmological parameters*.
+A&A.